-Here at Merlo, we believe that businesses can make a huge difference, which is why being an active member in our local community is at the heart of everything we do.
+Businesses can make a huge difference in their community, which is why giving back is at the heart of everything we do.
 Supporting and assisting local charities, organisations, groups and schools has built the foundation of what Merlo Coffee is today.

-One of the most significant causes that Merlo supports is The Common Good, an initiative of The Prince Charles Hospital Foundation (PCHF) which conducts research into discovering cures for chronic disease and beating these conditions for good.
+While we support many causes within our community, one of the most significant partnerships we have formed is with The Common Good, an initiative of The Prince Charles Hospital Foundation (PCHF).
+The team at The Common Good are conducting research into discovering cures for chronic disease and beating these conditions for good.
 Since 2014 Merlo’s contributions have directly funded research into medical discoveries that could save or improve our own lives, or those of the people we love.

 Cycle of Giving